deploymentofdevops/deploymentofdevops/devops.md

 The key things to look out for, to make sure you are heading in the right direction

-- There is a growing collabortion and communication between any development and operations teams
+- There is a growing collaboration and communication between any development and operations teams

 - There is a greater use of tooling